 This is a nature mandala my friend Annemarie made.

 I have been making my nature mandalas while sitting on my back porch in the morning.

 The concentric circles of a mandalas are soothing to our minds.
-They help us focus peacefully, which helps us let go of repetitive and intrusive thoughts, and they can often aid in meditation.
+They help us focus peacefully, which helps us let go of repetitive and intrusive thoughts.
+This can aid us in meditation.
 (You can read more about this here.)

-The color of mandalas is soothing and delightful to our emotions, and they can also inspire thoughts of gratitude, such as for the beauty of nature, art, and peace.
-It is also relaxing to walk around and collect items for nature mandalas.
-It feels a little bit like a treasure hunt.
+The color of mandalas is soothing and delightful to our emotions.
+They can inspire thoughts of gratitude, such as for the beauty of nature, art, and peace.
+It is also relaxing to walk around and collect items for nature mandalas and feels a little bit like a treasure hunt.

 This is a fruit mandala I made this morning.
 The cool thing about this mandala is that I get to eat it.
-(The flower in the center is not edible and is just there for decoration.)
+(Note: the flower in the center is not edible and is just there for decoration.)

 Because the process of building nature mandalas touches our mind, body, and emotions, it can be a wonderful contemplative practice.
 But you don’t have to build nature mandalas to experience their benefit.